Wiretap Channels with Random States Non-Causally Available at the Encoder: Special Cases and Examples

-\item The legitimate receiver first decodes the $x$-codeword using it's channel observation $\mathbf{y}$.
-An error-free decoding requires the total number of $x$-codewords to be less than the capacity of the sub-channel $W_{Y|X}$, i.e.,
+\item The legitimate receiver first decodes the $x$-codeword using its channel observation $\mathbf{y}$.
+Reliable decoding requires the total number of $x$-codewords to be less than the capacity of the sub-channel $p_{Y|X}$, i.e.,